lingminhao/bambu/singlecell.md

 minimap2 -d ref.mmi data/genome
 # TO DO
 ```
-After preparing the bam file, we can run bambu for transcript discovery & quantification.
+After preparing the bam file, we can run bambu for transcript discovery and generate `readGrgList` file for each cell:

 ``` bash
 R